RNIB-MediaAndCulture/Gaming_Devkit/readme.md

 4. Download a yaml file to use as a streamlined version of the mechanics and patterns for your project.

 ### Files
-The main files in this are
+The main files in this are:
-AKORG.html - the website that generates reports catalogue.yaml - the database for the report.
+- AKORG.html - the website that generates reports.
+- catalogue.yaml - the database for the report.